 We need your help to preserve priceless treasures housed here in Cooperstown.
 Make a gift today to help ensure that fans around the world can have online access to the Museum collections and Library archive.

 I look back and wonder: Why that year?
-The Pirates won 96 games in 1977, but didn’t make the postseason.
+My favorite team, the Pirates, won 96 games in 1977, but didn’t make the postseason.
 I remember nothing about those games.

 But in the early spring of 1978, I caught baseball fever.
 And the Topps cards were the only cure.